-To maintain the academic integrity of the Master's of Professional Studies (MPS) and meet the learning objectives, students are expected to attend all classes, complete all assignments, meet all deadlines, and be present for examinations and residencies.
-Absences will undermine the focus of class discussions and student interaction.
+To maintain the academic integrity of the graduate programs and meet the learning objectives, students are expected to attend all classes, complete all assignments, meet all deadlines, and be present for examinations and residencies.
+Absences can undermine the focus of class discussions and student interaction.
 Absences may be excused in exceptional circumstances, with permission of the instructor and completion of make-up work assigned.
 Missing classes may lead to academic dismissal.